 Sayadaw U Jagara has 37 years' experience as a Buddhist monk, living in Sri Lanka and Myanmar, dedicated to the practice, study and teaching of Dhamma.
 He has trained and taught in the U Ba Khin and in the Pa Auk traditions of Myanmar as well as being familiar with other Buddhist approaches.

-Caroline Jones, a member of the Gaia House Teacher Council, has been practicing meditation for 28 years and teaching since 2009.
+Caroline Jones, a member of the Gaia House Teacher Council, has been practicing meditation for 29 years and teaching since 2009.
 In teaching, she encourages students to discover and deepen ways of engaging with the Dharma to bring healing and liberation.
-She has a special interest in the power of practice to weave kindness into the fabric of our life and mind.

 Nikki Mirghafori, PhD, has practiced intensively with Asian and Western teachers.
 In 2008, her primary teacher, Burmese master Ven.
 Pa Auk Sayadaw, with whom she studied jhānas and detailed analytical vipassana, instructed her to teach.
 An Artificial Intelligence scientist for two decades, she now teaches Dharma nationally.